-The U.S. Supreme Court (Laura Olson/States Newsroom).
+The U.S. Supreme Court in Washington, D.C.
+(Laura Olson/States Newsroom).

 The U.S. Supreme Court on Thursday dealt a blow to the Biden administration’s fight against the pandemic, blocking a federal mandate that workers be vaccinated or regularly tested for COVID-19 — though the court allowed a separate rule requiring vaccinations for some health care workers.